 What To Do About Emotional Overload

-The world, the global news cycle, and our everyday life sometimes our emotions create so much grief for us that we long to escape.
-As Rinpoche explains in the following excerpts from his Emotional Rescue workshops, there are some simple ways to work with our emotional reactions to free ourselves from pain.
+Sometimes our emotions create so much grief for us that we long to escape.
+As Rinpoche explains in the following excerpts from his Emotional Rescue workshop, there are simple yet powerful ways we can work with our emotional reactions to free ourselves from pain.

 Emotions––anger, jealousy, fear and so on––cause so much trouble for us.
 But there’s nothing bad about emotions in themselves.
 Freed from their anxieties, fears and labels, emotions are actually the energetic expression of your vast human potential for happiness, creativity and compassion.
 All of that positive energy has been right there all along.
 There’s nothing missing.